Cushing Academy is proud to have a renowned visual arts program, offering college-level instruction in state-of-the-art facilities.

 Students of all levels will find themselves inspired by our innovative visual arts offerings and the opportunity to learn from artistically accomplished faculty and guest artists.
 Off-campus trips relating to courses also enrich students’ learning experience.

-For students at every level, the Emily Fisher Landau Center for Visual Arts offers state-of-the-art facilities and equipment, including:
+Our Emily Fisher Landau Center for Visual Arts offers:

-Pottery & Sculpture Studio with nine Brent wheels, slab roller, extruder, electric and raku kilns
+- Pottery & Sculpture Studio: nine Brent wheels, slab roller, extruder, electric and raku kilns

-Photography Studio with lab for developing black and white film and a group darkroom with 10 enlargers for students to make their own prints.
-Students studying digital photography use Macs, Photoshop, and professional Epson printers.
+- Photography Studio: lab for developing black and white film, and a group darkroom with ten enlargers for students to make prints.
+Digital photography is supported by Mac computers, Adobe Photoshop, and professional Epson printers

-Silversmithing Studio for making jewelry, flatware, and hollowware—complete with an impressive collection of historic metalsmithing tools, some from the 1880s
+- Metalsmithing Studio: complete with a collection of historic metalsmithing tools, some from the 1880s

-Glass Studio for cutting glass, working with lead came, soldering, working with copper foil, painting on glass, and making glass jewelry
+- Glass Studio: for cutting glass, working with lead and copper foil, soldering, painting on glass, and making glass jewelry